thaliaarchi/foones-eightfold/README.md

 Being a dependently typed language, types are, in principle, expressive enough to encode program specifications.
-Eightfold can also be used as a logical framework, i.e. a proof assistant for user-defined deductive systems, encoding, by means of Curry-Howard, judgements as types and derivations as programs.
+Eightfold can also be used as a logical framework, i.e. a proof assistant for user-defined deductive systems, encoding, by means of Curry-Howard, propositions as types and derivations as programs.

 Example: factorial